herculesgabriel/readingBible/books/john.md

 `4` "**Woman, why do you involve me?**" Jesus replied. "**My hour has not yet come.**"

 `5` His mother said to the servants, "Do whatever he tells you."

+`6` Nearby stood six stone water jars, the kind used by the Jews for ceremonial washing, each holding from twenty to thirty gallons.

+`7` Jesus said to the servants, "**Fill the jars with water**"; so they filled them to the brim.

+`8` Then he told them, "**Now draw some out and take it to the master of the banquet.**"
+<br> They did so, `9` and the master of the banquet tasted the water that had been turned into wine.
+He did not realize where it had come from, though the servants who had drawn the water knew.
+Then he called the bridegroom aside `10` and said, "Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink; but you have saved the best till now."